singnet/snet-dapp/README.md

         Create a new directory named after the `service-id` under the newly created directory in the above step

-        e.g. for a service with org-id: snet and service-id: example-service you will have to do the following assuming you are at the root of the `refactored-dapp`
+        e.g. for a service with org-id: snet and service-id: example-service you will have to do the following assuming you are at the root of the `snet-dapp`

             cd src/assets/thirdPartyServices
             mkdir snet